-The Naag Mandir is located near the Patnitop.
-It is said that this temple is around 600 years old.
-And during the Naag Panchami festival, this temple sees hundreds of Shiva devotees who throng this temple to pay their respects and worship the snake king cobra.
+Naag Mandir.
+The temple is situated near Patnitop.
+It is said that this temple dates back to 600 years old.
+And, during the Naag Panchami festival, this temple sees literally hundreds of Shiva devotees who throng this place to pay their respects.

-Situated amongst the high conifers, the rocky regions of the Sanasar are quite famous for the rock climbing and trekking activities.
+Go Rock Climbing in WAC.
+Situated among high conifers, the rocky regions of the Sanasar are quite famous for rock climbing and trekking activities.
 And if you consider someone who likes adventures then you must try this activity at WAC.

+Go Shopping.
 If you visit Sanasar then there is a possibility that you may not find too many options here for shopping.
-However, for a great shopping experience, one can head to the nearby towns of Jammu and Patnitop where you will be coming across a lot of options such as wooden carvings, shawls, sweets, and many other things.
+However, for a great shopping experience, one may head to the nearby towns of Jammu and Patnitop where you will be coming across a lot of options such as wooden carvings, shawls, sweets, and many other things.

+Go Rappelling.
 You should definitely go and experience rappelling as it allows you to enjoy a 25-foot over the edge descent which lands on the rock face with the proper assistance of a rope.
 If you haven’t done this before then you must give it a shot.

+Hemis Festival.
 It is known that the Hemis Gompa is one of the largest as well as the richest monastery in Kashmir.
-On this festival, there is a state holiday and is celebrated to commemorate the birth anniversary of the founder of Tibetan Buddhism Shri Padmasambhava.
+On this festival, there is a state holiday and is celebrated to commemorate the birth anniversary of the founder of Tibetan Buddhism, Shri Padmasambhava.

+Baisakhi.
 This festival is particularly celebrated not just in Jammu but all across the country.
-This day is celebrated as the onset of New Year by the Sikhs in India.
+This day is observed as the onset of New Year by the Sikhs in India.
 And it also marks the beginning of the harvesting season in India.
-And in Kashmir, it is celebrated with a great level of enthusiasm among the people.
-Read More..
+In Kashmir, Baisakhi is celebrated with a great level of enthusiasm among the people.
+Read More

+Tulip Festival.
 There are hundreds of Tulip gardens in the Kashmir region.
 During the spring season, the state flourishes with a wide variety of Tulips.
-And it can be said that the sight of these tulips is a sight to behold and is simply quite breathtaking.
+And it can be said that the sight of these tulips is one to behold and is simply breathtaking.
 This festival takes place at the Indira Gandhi Memorial Tulip Garden in Srinagar, Kashmir.

-By Air: Thinking about flying to Sanasar?
+By Air.
+Thinking about flying to Sanasar?
 Then it would be convenient for you to take direct flights to Jammu Airport and then from there you will need to get a cab or some other means of transportation to reach Sanasar as it is situated at a distance of about 4 hours or so from the airport.

-By Road: Sanasar has a well-connected system of roads.
+By Road.
+Sanasar has a well-connected system of roads.
 You can easily get to this place via major Indian cities such as Delhi, Pune, Chandigarh, Mumbai, etc. You can either hire a direct cab or use public transport to reach Sanasar.

-By Rail: Jammu Tawi railway station is the nearest railhead to Sanasar at a distance of about 132 km.
+By Rail.
+Jammu Tawi railway station is the nearest railhead to Sanasar at a distance of about 132km.
 Once you have reached the station, you can hire a cab or get a bus to get to your destination.
 It is very well connected with other cities like Delhi, Chandigarh, Pune, Mumbai, etc.

 Leave a Reply: